bwp7162/ECE_7123_DL_Final_Project_Repo/README.md

 I also have the pt file of the model, but it doesn't fit in github and I forgot to put the link in the report when I submitted it, so here the link for that: https://drive.google.com/file/d/1x6H0vn2vT8dGcyC8z0xAwaooRGJrpd3S/view?usp=sharing

+The write up of the project is included in the report